-Google Analytics is the most widely used web analytics service in the internet, providing a concise analysis with reports of everything that happens in your site as well as real time reports.
-Although mainly targeted for public sites, it also works on intranets.
+Google Analytics is the most widely used web analytics service on the internet, it provides a concise analysis of reports of everything that happens on your site as well as real-time reports, mainly targeted to public sites, it also works on intranets.
 Intranet portals are the central hub of companies.
-Important information is communicated […]
+Important information is communicated to […]

 Creating and editing SharePoint files in Windows is easy with SharePoint Designer but, if you are a Mac user, you are in tough spot!
 You can do pretty much everything from your browser, but uploading a file every time you want to change CSS is a tedious process.
 In this article, I’ll explain how you […]